Dziga-czj/basic_stack_translator/README.md

 ## stack_reader.py
 stack_reader tool by Jinjer
-used for ctfs to read the stack, with for example string format bugs etc.
+used for ctfs to translate the stack, that you retrieve with for example string format bugs etc.
 can also be used as a hex translator

 #### usage :